trdroid/Ruby-on-Rails-Examples/document_management/README.md

 <hr>

-### Adding a column to an existing table
+### Adding columns to an existing table

-Add an column called "author" to the documents table.
+Add a column called "author" to the documents table.

 To do this, the <i>generate(g)</i> sub-command of the <i>rails</i> command can be used by passing it the name of the migration and its name and type as shown below.